RoyElkabetz/CityLearn-MAD-CATS/README.md

 ## Credits

-This solution and its repository was developed by:
+This solution and its repository were developed by:

 * Gal Ness - gness67{at}gmail.com